ebar23/Black-OwnedBiz_Final_Project/README.md

 ## **Project Description:**

 This map application is a list of Black-Owned Restaurants in the Seattle area.
 When you type in a certain address in the "***Search for places in Seattle***" box, on the left hand side you will see that the list of restaurants has been rearrange to show which business is closest to said location.
-The user may use this as the preferred way of search for restaurant locations. (see below)
+This is determined by taking in the searched location's coordinates and the coordinated of the restaurants to see which one has the shortest distance in a mile measurement.
+The user may use this as the preferred way of searching for restaurant locations. (see below)

 ![App Screenshot](img/distance.png)